RefresherTowel/docs/statement/index.md

 ### Do I need one `Statement` per object?

-Yes, that's the intended pattern:
+While this the generally intended pattern:

 - In an object's Create event: `state_machine = new Statement(self);`
 - Then add states to that machine for that object.

-You *can* bind a machine to a pure struct if you're doing headless logic, but "one object, one machine" is the most common.
+You can have as many state machines per object as you want without any problems.
+You can *also* bind a machine to a pure struct if you're doing headless logic, but "one object, one machine" is the most common usage.

 ---